Admin Interface¶

 An admin interface (or admin panel) is a private website where you manage your application's data.
 Instead of writing database queries or building forms manually, Aksara generates a complete management interface automatically from your models.

-# Register a model (tell admin to manage this data)
+# Register a model with the admin site

 class PostAdmin(ModelAdmin):